CatchMe2/envase/README.md

 `envvar(name: string, schema: StandardSchemaV1<T>)`

-Creates an environment variable entry for validation.
+Wraps a variable name and its schema for validation.
+This helps pair the raw env name with the shape you expect it to conform to.

 ### `parseEnv`

 `parseEnv(env: Record<string, string | undefined>, envSchema: T)`

-Validates envvars against the schema and returns typed configuration with environment flags `isProduction`, `isTest`, `isDevelopment`.
+Validates envvars against the schema and returns a typed configuration object along with flags: `isProduction`, `isTest`, `isDevelopment`.

 ### `EnvSchemaError`

 Thrown when validation fails.

 Contains:
+- `message`: Human-readable error summary

-`issues`: Array of validation issues with:
+- `issues`: Array of validation issues with:
   - `name`: Environment variable name
   - `value`: Invalid value received
   - `messages`: Validation error messages

+## Why EnvSchema?

+Unlike tools like `zod-env`, `envalid`, or `dotenv-safe`, `EnvSchema`:

+- ✅ Works with **any** schema lib that follows the [Standard Schema spec](https://standardschema.dev)
+- 🔄 Supports **deeply nested** configs
+- 🔍 Offers **rich error reporting** with detailed issue breakdowns

 ## Contributing